jhaojay/imdb_data_engineer_project_with_aws/README.md

 In this project, I emulated an automated ETL processes with AWS's EC2 and S3 services:<br />
 The client company sends 3 types of raw data files containing imdb movie info for every 10 minutes.<br />
 A data engineering team retrieves the raw data files for every 10 minutes, verifies, merges, and converts the files into parquet format.<br />
-If the raw data files are unable to be verified, they will be re-verified in the next processing cycle.
+If the raw data files are unable to be verified, they will be re-verified in the next processing cycle.<br />
-After parquet files are ready, they will be uploaded to de-bkt for the data science team to analyze.
+After parquet files are ready, they will be uploaded to de-bkt for the data science team to analyze.<br />
-For better performance on the queries in AWS Athena, partition of the clean parquet files is done.
+For better performance on the queries in AWS Athena, partition of the clean parquet files is done.<br />

 # Project Overview Diagram
 ![alt text](https://github.com/jhaojay/imdb_data_engineer_project_with_aws/blob/main/jpg/overview.JPG?raw=true)